 • It will create a new dataset in Google BigQuery, that you can check in Google BigQuery Web UI.

-• Now, let’s create a new table in the current dataset to get messages from PubSub to BigQuery in that table.
+• Now, let’s create a new table in the current dataset.

 • Here, let’s take a simple example of a message in JSON (JavaScript Object Notation) format, given below.